Eat Wisconsin Fish: Looking Back, Moving Forward

 The first wave began with a surge of social science.
 Wisconsin Sea Grant social scientist Jane Harrison and education outreach coordinator Kathy Kline conducted multiple focus groups in Milwaukee and Madison to try to gauge consumers’ familiarity with Wisconsin fish and what, if any, barriers prevented them from purchasing and cooking it.
 They discovered there was a lot of interest…but not quite as much knowledge.

-“There wasn’t one pace you could go to get information about where to buy local, farm-raised fish,” said Kline.
+“There wasn’t one place you could go to get information about where to buy local, farm-raised fish,” said Kline.
 “Now there is.”

 Kline’s talking about the eatwisconsinfish.org website, packed with extensive information about the various types of Great Lakes and Wisconsin fish, a set of home preservation fact sheets and a map that displays locations where Wisconsin fish can be purchased.
 There’s also a Twitter stream (@EatWIFish) sharing weekly recipes and information about local seafood.